kalendar/assessments/srl/strategies/understanding/medium.md

 ## Strategies for Managing Understanding & Learning

 One of the most challenging things students have to do is **learn and remember information** presented in their courses.
-Students who perform well in college tend to use a vareity of different strategies to do this very thing.
+Students who perform well in college tend to use a variety of different strategies to do this very thing.

-Your responese to the SRL survey showed that you **occasionally** use strategies to help you learn and remember information.
+Your response to the SRL survey showed that you **occasionally** use strategies to help you learn and remember information (see your responses below).
 You might do different things like rereading your study materials, using diagrams or concept maps to summarize information, or focusing much of your attention on the most important things to study.
 However, you may not consistently use these strategies or you may have a limited repertoire.
 Thus, it appears that you will benefit from learning additional strategies for studying and learning information.

 Read the scenario below to to see how using different strategies can help you more easily understand and remember information.